 The Somatic Tumor Panel comprises 710 genes with known mutations that can have an impact on tumor development.
-In addition to sequencing exonic regions of these 710 genes we analyze selected translocations in 29 genes.
-For the detection of somatic mutations a normal tissue sample (usually blood) is needed in addition to a sample of the tumor.
+In addition to sequencing exonic regions of these 710 genes, we analyze selected translocations in 29 genes.
+For the detection of somatic mutations, a normal tissue sample (usually blood) is needed in addition to a sample of the tumor.
 The identification of somatic mutations provides a more detailed diagnosis of tumors and can support treatment decision.
-Sequencing of genes contained in the panels is performed via next-generation sequencing on the Illumina HiSeq platform.
+Sequencing of genes contained in the panels is performed via next-generation sequencing on the Illumina platforms.
 The sequencing data is analyzed and a medical report is issued by our team of experienced scientists and medical doctors.
-For the CeGaT Germline Tumor Syndromes potentially pathogenic variants are validated with Sanger sequencing.
+For the CeGaT Germline Tumor Syndromes, potentially pathogenic variants are validated with Sanger sequencing.

-The Germline Tumor Syndromes is designed for diagnosis of hereditary tumor syndromes.
-124 genes associated with a significantly increased risk of developing malignomas can be analyzed simultaneously.
+Germline Tumor Syndromes are designed for diagnosis of hereditary tumor syndromes.
+One hundred and twenty four genes associated with a significantly increased risk of developing malignomas can be analyzed simultaneously.
 Subpanels comprising genes relevant for specific tumor syndromes are available.
 Depending on the family history, one or more subpanels can be analyzed.
-Subpanels are currently available for breast and ovarian cancer, colon cancer, familial melanoma, familial tumor syndromes, Fanconi anemia, pancreatic cancer, pheochromocytoma/paraganglioma, prostate cancer, renal cell cancer and xeroderma pigmentosum.
+Subpanels are currently available for breast and ovarian cancer, colon cancer, familial melanoma, familial tumor syndromes, Fanconi anemia, pancreatic cancer, pheochromocytoma/paraganglioma, prostate cancer, renal cell cancer, and xeroderma pigmentosum.